-50. The UNECE Transport Division also assisted in the development of Euro-Asian transport links, including through the BSEC region.
-In close cooperation with the BSEC Transport Working Group and the BSEC Permanent International Secretariat, a large number of data on major Black Sea and Mediterranean ports of Euro-Asian importance have been collected and processed in 2005, which served as an input to the further development of the ECE-ESCAP joint Euro-Asian transport links project.
+The Transport Division assisted the process of harmonization of national transport legislation of the BSEC member States, and contributed to the coordinated development of transport infrastructure in the BSEC region.
+Furthermore, in close cooperation with the BSEC Transport Working Group and the BSEC Permanent International Secretariat, a large number of data on major Black Sea and Mediterranean ports of Euro-Asian importance have been collected and processed in 2005, which served as an input to the further development of the Euro-Asian transport links project.

-51. A Meeting of the Ministers of Transport of the BSEC Member States, organized by the Romania Government, took place in Bucharest, on 15 March 2006, under its chairmanship-in-Office of the BSEC.
+A Meeting of the Ministers of Transport of the BSEC Member States and the BSEC Transport Working Group, organized by the Romania Government, took place in Bucharest, 13-15 March 2006.
 Mr. Gheorghe Pogea, Vice Prime Minister of Romania, opened the Meeting that was chaired by Mr. Gheorghe Dobre, Minister of Transport, Constructions and Tourism of Romania.
 Ministers and Vice-Ministers of Transport, Ambassadors, high representatives and experts from all 12 BSEC Member States, and a large number of high level Officials from non-BSEC member countries, together with high representatives of transport related international organizations and associations of transport operators and ports, attended the Meeting.
 The Director of the Transport Division and the Regional Adviser represented the UNECE.
-In their joint Declaration on the further development in the field of transport in the BSEC region, the Ministers of BSEC Member States acknowledged the significant activities implemented by the UNECE and encouraged BSEC member States to continue participating in the joint UNECE-UNESCAP Euro-Asian transport links projects and in the follow up activities of the TEM and TER Master Plan.
+In their joint Declaration on further development in the field of transport in the BSEC region, the Ministers of BSEC Member States acknowledged the significant activities implemented by the UNECE and encouraged BSEC member States to continue participating in the joint UNECE-UNESCAP Euro-Asian transport links projects and in the TEM and TER work.